Immigration & Societal Contributions

 In the post-war era, the UK encouraged immigration to address labour shortages in public transport and health services.
 During the 1960s and 1970s, legislation began to tighten, reflecting economic downturns and rising public concern over immigration levels.

 By the late 20th and early 21st centuries, policies increasingly focused on attracting “high-skilled” migrant workers, evident in systems like the Highly Skilled Migrant Programme and the Tier 2/skilled worker visas.
-These changes marked a clear shift towards viewing immigration through the lens of economic utility, integrating a points-based system to assess potential contributions more systematically.
+These changes marked a clear shift towards viewing immigration through the lens of economic utility, integrating a points-based approach to assess route eligibility more systematically within the Immigration Rules.

 3. Statistics Showing the Impact of Immigrants on the UK Economy and Society